|Updated: 10.1.2018 - Next update: 9.2.2018|

-According to Statistics Finland, output of total industries adjusted for working days was 4.7 per cent higher in September 2017 compared to September 2016.
-Adjusted for working days, industrial output went up by 3.9 per cent in January to September from one year back.
+According to Statistics Finland, output of total industries adjusted for working days was 3.4 per cent higher in November 2017 than in November 2016.
+Adjusted for working days, industrial output went up by 3.5 per cent in January to November from one year back.

-Seasonally adjusted output went up by 0.5 per cent in September from the month before.
-In August, seasonally adjusted output declined by 0.1 per cent from July.
-In July, seasonally adjusted output grew by 0.8 per cent from June.
+Seasonally adjusted output went up by 0.5 per cent in November from the month before.
+In October, seasonally adjusted output grew by 0.1 per cent from September.
+In September, seasonally adjusted output grew by 0.4 per cent from August.